mainmatter/ember-simple-auth/README.md

 </form>
 ```

-For more examples including custom URLs, JSON payloads, error handling,
-handling of the session user etc., see the [examples](#examples).
+Ember.SimpleAuth will handle the process of exchanging the user's credentials, setting up the session etc.

 ### OAuth/OpenID

-When using an external authentication provider to log the user in, there is
+When using an external authentication provider to authenticate the user, there is
-some custom code necessary.
+a little custom code necessary.
 Instead of implementing a login route that renders
 a form you need to override the `App.ApplicationRoute`'s `login` action so that
 it opens a new window that displays the external provider's UI for logging in.
 If you're using Facebook that would look something like this: